-The ICOM-WIPO Mediation Rules provide a tailored dispute resolution option for parties involved in disputes in ICOM areas of activity.
+The ICOM-WIPO Mediation Rules provide a tailored dispute resolution option for parties involved in disputes in the area of art and cultural heritage.
 These Rules have been adapted to take account of the specific dispute resolution needs in this area, and include in particular:

 Electronic Case Facility

 The parties in cases under the ICOM-WIPO Mediation Rules may choose to use the WIPO Electronic Case Facility (WIPO ECAF) which allows parties and all other actors in a case to file submissions electronically in order to facilitate communication.
-In all respects, ICOM and the WIPO Center have a strong commitment to procedural efficiency.
+In all respects, the WIPO Center has a strong commitment to procedural efficiency.

 In disputes where no mediation agreement (clause or submission agreement) exists, WIPO and ICOM are available to carry out their good offices upon request.
 In light of the consensual nature of mediation, such good offices aim to facilitate the submission of disputes to mediation.

 Under the good offices, an interested party who wishes to submit an existing dispute to mediation under the ICOM-WIPO Mediation Rules can request either ICOM or the WIPO Center to contact the other party and explore if the latter would be willing to consider agreeing to such submission.
 In such instances, ICOM and the WIPO Center provide procedural advice to the parties and facilitate the reaching of a mediation submission agreement.
 The good offices are provided free-of-charge and on a confidential basis.

 Finally, parties in mediations under the ICOM-WIPO Mediation Rules also have the possibility to combine the mediation procedure with other dispute resolution mechanisms, such as WIPO Arbitration, Expedited Arbitration, or Expert Determination.
 The WIPO Center makes available tailored multi-tier clauses and submission agreements.